Brad Glenn (American football coach): Coaching career

 Glenn is a college coaching veteran holding experiences at Appalachian State, Western Carolina, and Georgia State.

 After the 2022 season, Glenn became the offensive coordinator at Cincinnati joining the staff of Scott Satterfield whom coached with Glenn from 2005 to 2007 at Appalachian State.
+At the end of the 2025 season, it was announced that Glenn was not returning to Cincinnati for the 2026 season.